• Skip to main content

 Whip up this delicious vegan gluten free chocolate banana coconut chia Pudding in the evening so it's ready for breakfast or snacks the next day.

-With just a few simple and nutritious ingredients, you can whip it up and have it waiting in the fridge for when you need a snack or you can even have it for breakfast.
+With just a few simple ingredients, you can whip it up and have it waiting in the fridge for when you need a snack or you can even have it for breakfast.
 Yes, chocolate for breakfast!

 Chocolate Banana Coconut Chia Pudding is simple to put together but it takes a little time to set.
 I usually make it in the evening and refrigerate overnight so it's ready for the next day.